|Born||in Toronto, Ontario, Canada|

 Huston originally studied engineering before seeking a life in the theater, which is unusual in that Huston suffered from stage fright, a condition he never completely overcame.
 He married journalist Rhea Gore in 1905, who became the mother of his son John Huston, who would go on to become a celebrated screenwriter and director.
 To support his new family, Huston quit vaudeville and went to work as an engineer for a Missouri water works.
 Fortunately for the American stage and cinema, Huston's skills as an engineer were inferior to his acting skills, and after one nearly disastrous engagement (a reservoir he worked on proved flawed and nearly flooded a town), he returned to a professional acting career in 1909.

 Huston made his Broadway debut as the eponymous lead in '"Mr. Pitt", Pulitzer Prize-winner Zona Gale's last Broadway production, on January 22, 1924.
 The show was a modest success, running through April, but it was his next appearance on Broadway that made him a stage star.
-Joining the Provincetown Players, Huston originated the role of Ephraim Cabot in Eugene O'Neill's "Desire Under the Elms (1958) off-Broadway, at the Greenwich Village Theatre.
+Joining the Provincetown Players, Huston originated the role of Ephraim Cabot in Eugene O'Neill's "Desire under the Elms" off-Broadway, at the Greenwich Village Theatre.
 The play was such a success, it transferred to Broadway, totaling an eleven-month run of 420 performances.
 Huston would remain one of the Nobel Prize-winning playwright's favorite actors.
+However, it was Burl Ives who reprised the Ephraim Cabot role in Desire Under the Elms (1958).

 He worked steadily on Broadway through the 1920s until he became one of the legion of Broadway actors that traveled West to provide voices to the faces on the newly-talking silver screen.
 Huston memorably played the villain Trampas in the original 1929 production of The Virginian (1929) against future screen superstar Gary Cooper before being cast as the martyred 16th president Abraham Lincoln (1930) in D.W.
 Griffith's penultimate film.
 Though Griffith's film was a flop, Huston had established himself as a major player in Hollywood.